Creating a level playing field

 It defines minimum requirements for credit periods, repayment profiles, down-payments, the inclusion of local costs as well as premiums and minimum interest rates for cover of political and commercial risks.
 The country risk classifications in the OECD are also harmonised.

 In addition, officially supported export credits in EU countries are governed by the decisions of the EU.
 In order to prevent distortions of competition with the private market, the European state export credit agencies are not allowed to grant short-term cover for exports to other EU member states and the core countries of the OECD.
-Every few years the EU reviews and updates its classification of marketable and non-marketable short-term risks.
+Every few years the EU reviews and updates its definition of marketable and non-marketable short-term risks.

 Governance and sustainability issues are the focal point of international cooperation.
 On OECD level the state export credit agencies therefore agreed on uniform procedures, which go beyond laying down financing conditions: